icssc/AntAlmanac/README.md

 ## Pre-requisites
 1. Install `Node.js`.
 This allows you to run JavaScript on your computer (outside of a browser).
-   This ideally done with a version manager that allows you to easily switch between Node.js versions based on the requirements of different projects.
+   This is best done with a version manager that allows you to easily switch between Node.js versions based on the requirements of different projects.
    Try using any of the following.
    - [nvm](https://github.com/nvm-sh/nvm) - Node-Version-Manager.